dfyockey/XSLT_PEDS/README.md

   ### Windows users

-  1. Move the downloaded XSLT_PEDS zip file into folder of your choice.
+  1. Move the downloaded XSLT_PEDS zip file into your WSL or Cygwin home folder.

-  2. Extract the contents of the zip file into your chosen folder; if the destination folder suggested by Windows ends with the name of the zip file, delete the zip file name from the indicated destination folder before extracting.
+    - The WSL home folder is accessible by running the Linux installed in WSL (e.g. Ubuntu), and from there running `explorer.exe .` (be sure to include the space and dot following `exe`).
+The folder will open in Windows Explorer.
+    If should have the same name as your Linux username.
+    - The Cygwin home folder is in `C:\cygwin32\home\<user>` where, by default, `<user>` is your Windows username.

+  2. From within WSL or Cygwin, run the command `unzip zipfile`, where `zipfile` is the name of the downloaded XSLT_PEDS zip file.
+DO NOT unzip using Windows Explorer's "Extract" function! ("Extract" will mess up the Linux file permissions so that they won't run.)

   ## Usage